In a nut shell:

 Our aim is to facilitate and nurture collaborations between people with a mix of disciplines with a passion for culture and to build a more resilient and sustainable independent arts community for the future.

-Connie Anthes (Secretary, Public Officer)
+Connie Anthes (Chair, Public Officer)

-Clare Cooper (Chair)
+Clare Cooper (Deputy Chair)

-Thomas Kern (Co Interim Treasurer)
+Thomas Kern (Co Treasurer)

-Nick McGuigan (Co Interim Treasurer)
+Nick McGuigan (Co Treasurer)

 Previous Board Members: